sjeknic/CellTK/docs/index.rst

 Welcome to CellTK2!
 ===================

 CellTK is collection of tools to simplify working with live-cell and fixed-cell microscopy data.
 It contains tools for segmenting, tracking, and analyzing images of both mammalian cells and bacterial microcolonies.
-Once the data are extracted, CellTK further includes, among others, tools for filtering data, building plots, finding peaks, and calculating mutual information.
+Once the data are extracted, CellTK further includes, among others, tools for filtering data, building plots, and finding peaks.
 These tools can be used as stand-alone functions or as part of a larger analysis pipeline.
 More tools are on the way, and if there is anything you would like to see added, please create an issue on github.

 Installation